elixir-europe/rdmkit/pages/your_tasks/gdpr_compliance.md

   * description of data recipients, particularly those outside the EU;
   * logs of data transfers to recipients and the safeguards put in place for transfers, such as data sharing agreements;
   * time limits for keeping different categories of personal data;
-  * description of organizational and technical data protection measures.
+  * description of organisational and technical data protection measures.

 ### Solution

   * [European Data Protection Supervisor's "Preliminary opinion on Data Protection and Scientific Research"](https://edps.europa.eu/sites/edp/files/publication/20-01-06_opinion_research_en.pdf)
   * {% tool "bbmri-eric-s-elsi-knowledge-base" %} contains a glossary, agreement templates and guidance.
-  * {% tool "daisy" %} and {% tool "erpa" %} are software tools from ELIXIR that allows the record keeping of data processing activities in research projects.
+  * {% tool "daisy" %} and {% tool "erpa" %} are software tools from ELIXIR that allow the record-keeping of data processing activities in research projects.
-  * {% tool "dawid" %} is a software tool from ELIXIR that allows generation of tailor-made data sharing agreements
+  * {% tool "dawid" %} is a software tool from ELIXIR that allows the generation of tailor-made data-sharing agreements
   * {% tool "dpia-knowledge-model" %} is designed to leverage {% tool "data-stewardship-wizard" %} to perform DPIA.
   * {% tool "tryggve-elsi-checklist" %} is a list of Ethical, Legal, and Societal Implications (ELSI) to consider for research projects on human subjects.